bartlomiejcwiklak/sqlparser/README.md

-## A barebones SQL parser written in Java
+# A barebones SQL parser written in Java
-# Supports:
+### Supports commands such as:
 - SELECT
 - INSERT
 - UPDATE